-What is a Cash-Out Auto Refi and is It a Good Idea?
+What Is a Cash-Out Auto Refi and Is It a Good Idea?

 Cash-out auto refinancing means to take the equity you have in your vehicle and turn it into cash by refinancing your vehicle with a new auto loan.